Canop/resc/examples/simple-example.md

 With the normal log setting, only errors and warning are displayed.
 If you want to see something, you should set the log level to "debug" or at least "info".
-In the root directory, do
+In the examples directory, do

 	RUST_LOG=debug target/release/resc examples/simple-conf.json